-Students who are preparing for school service and need to qualify for a teaching credential should seek the counsel of a regular credential adviser in the Department of Education or in the major department.
-These advisers are assigned by the Office of Admissions and should be consulted prior to arranging a program with the master's degree adviser.
+Students who are preparing for school service and need to qualify for a teaching credential should seek the counsel of a regular credential adviser in the Division of Education or in the major department.
+Advisers for credentials are assigned at the Office of Admissions and should be consulted prior to arranging a program with the master's degree adviser.